mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

   }
   ```

-- If the column type is `'actions'`, you need to provide a `getActions` function that returns the actions available for each row.
+- If the column type is `'actions'`, you need to provide a `getActions` function that returns an array of actions available for each row (React elements).
+  You can add the `showInMenu` prop on the returned React elements to signal the data grid to group these actions inside a row menu.

   ```tsx
   {